r-craig73/doctor-lookup/readme.md

 },
 ```

-2. Install npm packages and dependencies.
+3. Install npm packages and dependencies.
 ```
 $ npm install
 $ npm run build
 ```

-3. Start webserver to run app.
+4. Start webserver to run app.
 ```
 $ npm run start
 ```

-4. Get an API Key to run the app by...
+5. Get an API Key to run the app by...
 - Visiting the BetterDoctor API (https://developer.betterdoctor.com/) site.
 - Click "Get a free API key".
 - Fill out the form and list Epicodus as the Organization/Company Name.
 - The API key should be listed under My Account->Applications.

 ## Known Bugs and Issues
-### JS are split into business and logic files.
+#### JS are split into business and logic files.
 However, promises are not working.
+#### Wordy coding printing out results in main.js.
-### Displaying API call errors (non 200 OK) with brackets.
+#### Displaying API call errors (non 200 OK) with brackets.
+#### Long website urls does not wrap around light-gray container.

 ### Licensed under MIT License